mate-academy/py-brute-force-password/README.md

 ```
 Of course, your first thought was to look through rainbow tables and test your luck.
 But you visited that website, and understand, that its password field accepts only numeric symbols from `0` to `9`, and
-also there is limitation, that password always must be 8 symbols length (extremely weak security - you must agree).
+also there is a limitation, that password always must be 8 symbols length (extremely weak security - you must agree).
-Also, it seems, that this website doesn't use any additional security, while hashing their passwords (like salting).
+Also, it seems, that this website doesn't use any additional security while hashing their passwords (like salting).

 So, you as a hacker already got a point, that you can easily brute force all possible variants of passwords,
 and check the corresponding hashes using this simple `sha256_hash_str` function: